lightfeed/extractor/README.md

 - Extract structured data using OpenAI or Google Gemini models
 - Define your extraction schema using Zod
 - Track token usage statistics
-- Option to extract only the main content from HTML
+- Option to extract only the main content from HTML, removing navigation, headers & footers

 ## Installation